Kukukaya/geo-platform-microservices/README.md

 ## Author

-Built as a personal backend project to strengthen understanding of authentication flows, stateless security, and microservice design.
+Built as a personal backend project to strengthen understanding of Cybersecurity knowledge especially authentication flows, stateless security, and microservice design.
->>>>>>> 1caba7d (feat: auth microservice with JWT and SQLite (db excluded for security))